Robust and Efficient Semiparametric Inference for the Stepped Wedge Design: Method

-Our model assumption is minimalist in the sense that we only impose restrictions on the form of the treatment effect, assuming a hypothesized mechanism that can lead to a reasonable model for $g_\delta$.
+Our model assumption is minimalist in the sense that we only impose restrictions on the form of the treatment effect, assuming a hypothesized mechanism that can lead to a reasonable model for $g_\delta$ for which the parameters $\delta$ has a clear scientific interpretation.
 Any other aspects of the data-generating mechanisms remain unconstrained.